 Centre for Vision, Speech and Signal Processing (CVSSP)

-Creating machines that can see, hear and understand the world around them
+Creating machines that can see and hear to understand the world around them.

-Our Centre for Vision, Speech and Signal Processing (CVSSP) is an internationally recognised leader in audio-visual machine perception research.
-With a diverse community of more than 120 researchers, we are one of the largest audio and vision research groups in the UK.
+Our Centre is an internationally recognised leader in audio-visual machine perception research.
+With a diverse community of more than 150 researchers, we are one of the largest audio and vision research groups in the UK.

 Research in the Centre has led to award-winning spin-out companies in the biometric, communication, medical and creative industries.